 What is behind slow pace of play in golf?
 Here is a look into the structure of a golf course and what mechanisms produce its pace outputs.

-Over the last ten years the industry has armed itself in numerous ways to attack the challenge of slow pace.
-From books like Lou Riccio’s Pace of Play Bible, to the PGA Tour implementing new rules and measurements on pace, to new industry technologies like FAIRWAYiQ, Tagmarshal, and Visage, the overwhelming attention given to this challenge is a testament to the necessity of understanding it in greater depth.
+Over the last ten years, the industry has armed itself in numerous ways to attack the challenge of slow play.
+From books like Lou Riccio’s Pace of Play Bible, to the PGA Tour implementing new rules and measurements on pace, to industry technologies like FAIRWAYiQ, the overwhelming attention given to this challenge is a testament to the resiliency of the game.

-Over the next series of articles FAIRWAYiQ will highlight sections of the Pace of Play Bible written by our Chief Analytics Officer, Dr. Lou Riccio.
-My goal in each article will be to highlight the important pieces that Golf Professionals should consider when looking to improve the playing experience with their customers (golfers).
+Over the next series of articles, FAIRWAYiQ will highlight sections of the Pace of Play Bible written by our Chief Analytics Officer, Dr. Lou Riccio.
+The goal of each article is to highlight the best practices that Golf Professionals should consider when looking to improve the playing experience.
 Today, we’ll focus on Factory Physics.

-The reason we’re starting with Factory Physics is because at its core, the golf course is fundamentally a factory that produces rounds played by golfers.
-In other words, a basic breakdown of Factory Physics provides a different way to look at the golf course and what to consider if we want to improve our efficiencies.
-Understanding this angle of a golf course will give us an analytical perspective and approach to solving pace problems that often get overlooked by most clubs during the day-to-day running of their operations.
+At its core, the golf course is fundamentally a factory that produces rounds played by golfers.
+Players (widgets) going through holes (processes).
+Factory Physics provides a different way to look at the golf course and what to consider if we want to improve our efficiencies.
+Understanding this provides a perspective and approach to solving pace problems that often get overlooked.
+Traditional golf cart GPS has not done much to improve pace.

 For working definitions, here is how Lou describes each component: